Skip to content

 5. Unmount routes — dynamic CRUD, actions, slots.

-6. Drop schemaDROP TABLE for each tables[] entry.
+6. Drop schemaDROP TABLE for each models[] entry.
 By default the kernel does not drop tables; it renames them with a _tombstone suffix and a timestamp, so an operator can restore data if the uninstall was a mistake.
 A --purge flag drops them outright.

 7. Remove metadata — capabilities, permissions, action declarations.